AlgebraicJulia/AlgebraicRewriting.jl/docs/src/index.md

 CurrentModule = AlgebraicRewriting
 ```

 Algebraic rewriting is a context-aware find-and-replace operation that is useful for maintaining structure in various scenarios.
 This package provides tools for such operations in Julia, ensuring that rewrite rules adhere to structures defined using ACSets (see [ACSets.jl](https://github.com/AlgebraicJulia/ACSets.jl) and [Catlab.jl](https://github.com/AlgebraicJulia/Catlab.jl)).
+This documentation provides a basic guide to using the AlgebraicRewriting package in Julia.

 This page will provide you with a gentle overview of how to design and apply rewrite rules for a simple ACSet. **More sophisticated examples** can be found in the side-bar.